List of Cardcaptor Sakura characters: Yuna D. Kaito

 Syaoran senses that Yuna possesses strong moon magic, and Eriol confirms that the "D." in Yuna's name is a title from a notorious English wizarding society.
 Yuna appears to be aware of both the existence of the Clear Cards and the fact that Sakura is a magician.
-Thus-far, it has been hinted that he's after the Clear Cards as a means of powering a certain spell, possibly connected to a magical object, a magical time-controlling pocket watch (mentioned above), which he had stolen from the society of sorcerers he was formally-apart of, and that he's using both Sakura and Akiho to get them (having some-how created a connection between then before they had even met, which is evident by them sharing the same reoccurring dreams but are completely oblivious that they have been seeing one another), but that the ones that Sakura has created so far are not yet enough for his purpose to activate the Alice in Clockland relic he stole from the magic association from which he was excommunicated.
+Thus-far, it has been hinted that he's after the Clear Cards as a means of powering a certain spell, possibly connected to a magical object, a magical time-controlling pocket watch (mentioned above), which he had stolen from the society of sorcerers he was formerly a part of, and that he's using both Sakura and Akiho to get them (having some-how created a connection between then before they had even met, which is evident by them sharing the same reoccurring dreams but are completely oblivious that they have been seeing one another), but that the ones that Sakura has created so far are not yet enough for his purpose to activate the Alice in Clockland relic he stole from the magic association from which he was excommunicated.

+Although this is not stated in the actual story, it was revealed by CLAMP during a podcast in December 2024 that Kaito's magic (like Eriol's) makes him appear different to his actual, unknown age.

 In the anime adaptation, Yuna D. Kaito is voiced by Natsuki Hanae and Brandon McInnis in English.